 IV catheter & IV fluids

-Pre-medications to relax your cat & decrease anesthesia medications
+Pre-medications to relax your cat & lower anesthesia medications

 Propofol anesthesia induction (very safe anesthesia)